Liouville quantum gravity as a mating of trees: Quantum surfaces

 As mentioned in Table~\ref{tab::wedge_parameterization}, there are many different variables that one can use to parameterize the space of quantum wedges.
 In this article, we will mainly use $\alpha$ (multiple of $\log$ singularity at the origin) and weight $W$ (as defined in~\eqref{eqn::wedge_weight}).
-Note that the constraint $\alpha \leq Q$ corresponds to $W \geq \tfrac{\gamma^2}{2}$.
+Note that the constraint $\alpha < Q$ corresponds to $W > \tfrac{\gamma^2}{2}$.
+The critical value $\alpha = Q$ and $W = \tfrac{\gamma^2}{2}$ also describes a quantum surface which (together with its prime-end boundary) is homeomorphic to~$\ol{\h}$.
+However, it is convenient to give the definition of the surface in this case using Bessel processes in Section~\ref{subsec::surfaces_strips_cylinders}.